bbottema/webpack-typescript/README.md

 Now everything will work.

-These steps are automated in this example project: it prepends every `.ts` source with a `require` shim and it modifies every line that contains an import using a regular expression.
+These steps are automated in this example project: using the preprocessor, it prepends every `.ts` source with a `require` shim and it modifies every line that contains an import using a regular expression.

 ## Caveat